corona-warn-app/cwa-website/blog/2021-12-15-handlungsempfehlung-rote-kachel/index.md

 A “red warning” does not necessarily mean that you have been infected with Covid-19.
 The Corona-Warn-App simply warns you of an increased risk of infection and **does not differentiate between vaccinated, unvaccinated, and recovered users**.

-The reason: If the increased risk-status indicator appears on your smartphone, you’ve had at least one encounter with a person who later tested positive for Covid-19 in the past 14 days.
-Therefore, regardless of whether you are vaccinated, unvaccinated, or have recovered from an infection, we recommend that you behave as follows in case of a “red warning”:

 <br></br>
 <center>